expressjs/expressjs.com/_includes/api/en/5x/res-cookie.md

 // Result: 'some_cross_domain_cookie=http://mysubdomain.example.com; Domain=example.com; Path=/;'
 ```

-The `maxAge` option is a convenience option for setting "expires" relative to the current time in milliseconds.
+The `maxAge` option is a convenience option for setting "expire" relative to the current time in milliseconds.
 The following is equivalent to the second example above.

 ```js